Which issues would you most highlight to someone new to your country?

 - ask candidates to provide the names and contact details of one to two previous employers for references; and

-- notify candidates that i such referees may be contacted where a job offer is being made.
+- notify candidates that such referees may be contacted where a job offer is being made.

 Education verification It is common practice for prospective employers to request proof of a candidate’s education.
 Therefore, most candidates are required to provide copies of qualifications (eg, degrees), following a job offer.
 It is uncommon for prospective employers to request such information directly from the institution; however, in the event that an employer does so, notice must be provided to the candidate explaining the specific purpose for which such information will be used.
 The employer must ensure that such verification is relevant and proportionate to the aim of ensuring that the prospective candidate has the relevant qualifications to perform the role and such information must be requested consistently from all candidates for a particular role so as not to discriminate.

 Identity verification In relation to identity verification, an employer may request visual review of a candidate’s passport.
-However, data protection legislation regarding the retention of such records should be considered.
-Guidance from the data protection commissioner states that employers need not keep a copy of an employee’s passport on file; this may also apply by extension to other proof of identification documents.
+However, there are data protection law considerations regarding the retention of such records.

 Individuals in Ireland have a personal public service (PPS) number – similar to an employee’s social insurance number – for taxation and payroll purposes.
 An employer cannot request an individual's PPS number until the individual has been offered or has commenced employment.